-Additionally to dealing with complaints, providing advice or pre-clearing ads, a growing number of SROs also actively monitor advertisements either per sector or per media.
-SROs monitor for example ads for food and beverages, especially when they target children, or ads for alcoholic beverages.
+In addition to dealing with complaints, providing advice or pre-clearing ads, a growing number of SROs also actively monitor advertisements either per sector or per media.
+SROs monitor for example ads for food and beverages, especially when they target children, or ads for alcohol beverages.
 Increasingly, SROs also monitor online advertising, such as influencer marketing to identify unlabeled influencer ads.

-Slightly more than half of the SROs in the ICAS network (52%) have conducted monitoring exercises in 2021.
+64% of SROs in the ICAS network have conducted monitoring exercises in 2022.
+20% more than in 2021.
 And three further SROs are currently developing this capacity.

-Out of these, eight SROs already use advanced technology, such as machine learning algorithms, avatars or scheduled web crawlers to monitor various platforms, including company owned websites and social media platforms Facebook, Instagram, YouTube, TikTok, Twitter and many more.
+Out of these, nine SROs already use advanced technology, such as machine learning algorithms, avatars or scheduled web crawlers to monitor various platforms, including company owned websites and social media platforms Facebook, Instagram, YouTube, TikTok and many more.

+Two further SROs are currently investing in data-driven monitoring tools, which will further increase the number of SROs using advanced technology.
 Machine learning algorithms coupled with state-of-the-art image recognition and natural language processing techniques help the SROs to act at pace and scale in identifying problems and take action especially in areas where influencers or advertisers cause most harm to consumers.

-of SROs belonging to the ICAS network conduct monitoring projects 8

-SROs already use advanced technology such as AI to monitor ads
+of SROs belonging to the ICAS network conduct monitoring projects SROs already use advanced technology such as AI to monitor ads